-I recently had a subscriber ask me if intermittent fasting will slow down his metabolism?… It’s a good question, since intermittent fasting is a popular topic these days — AGAIN.
+I recently, in 2023, had a subscriber ask me if intermittent fasting will slow down his metabolism?… It’s a good question since intermittent fasting is a popular topic these days — AGAIN.

 Just like most people’s weight loss attempts — they keep losing the same weight, OVER AND OVER again.

 Personally, I think intermittent fasting, just like a ketogenic diet, has lots of health benefits – IF it’s done correctly.
 Unfortunately, most do it all wrong.

 YES, they get benefits at the beginning.
 But ALL diets work in the beginning.
 That’s easy.

 The hard part is to continue and to have long-term FAT loss.
 And the keyword here is FAT LOSS, not “weight loss” which is usually valuable muscle.

 This is because your body adapts, fat loss slows down, stops, and then reverses.
 Some will say “I’m still losing weight”, which is true – but now they are losing a lot more valuable muscle, instead of fat.